 - Close the lid.

-- Select Pressure Cook mode and adjust the time to 1 minute (00:01).
+- Select Pressure Cook mode and cook on high pressure for 1 minute.

 - Stir in cooked chicken and cream.